Back to Blog

 How Product Sync Works

-For semantic search to work, Queryra needs to understand your products.
+For semantic search to work, Queryra needs to know about your products.
 The sync process works like this:

-1. Initial sync — When you click "Sync" in plugin settings, the plugin collects all published products (or posts/pages depending on your config) including titles, descriptions, excerpts, and selected metadata.
+1. Initial sync — When you click "Sync" in plugin settings, the plugin collects all published products (or posts/pages depending on your config) including titles, descriptions, excerpts, prices, attributes, and selected metadata.

 1. API upload — Product data is sent to the Queryra API via HTTPS.
-The API processes each product through a sentence transformer model, generating a vector embedding that captures the product's semantic meaning.
+The API processes each item through a sentence-transformer model, generating a vector embedding that captures the semantic meaning of the content.

-1. Auto-sync — The plugin hooks into save_post and delete_post actions.
-When you publish, update, or delete a product, it automatically syncs that single product to Queryra.
-No manual re-sync needed.
+1. Auto-sync on save — The plugin hooks into save_post (and the matching delete action).
+When you publish, update, or delete any post type that's in scope (products, posts, pages), it automatically syncs that single item to Queryra.
+No manual re-sync needed for incremental changes.

 }

-1. Vector storage — Embeddings are stored in ChromaDB on Queryra's infrastructure.
-Your WordPress database is never modified.
+1. Vector storage — Embeddings are stored on Queryra's infrastructure.
+Your WordPress database isn't modified beyond the plugin's own settings option.

 Developer Integration Points